 Evening talks at Wordsworth House

-On 19 September, award-winning author Zoe Gilbert talks about her novel Folk, set in a richly imagined world inspired by the Isle of Man, where people and landscape are bound together by myth and tradition.
+Folk is set in a richly imagined world inspired by the Isle of Man, where people and their surroundings are bound together by myth and tradition.

 Zoe said: ‘I really wanted to explore exactly that relationship, between landscape and people, which can be spiritual without being romantic, but also necessarily practical.
 The landscape of folk tales is unforgiving but also surprising, and I think this reflects real relationships with it.’

 She will also be talking about her latest project, which is rooted in similarly evocative territory.

 Zoe explained: ‘I’m currently writing a new fiction book about the woodland that used to cover much of South London (where I used to live), exploring people’s relationship with it as a working wood, and then as a shrinking, mostly imaginary wood hidden in the built environment.’

 Wordsworth House’s visitor experience manager, who is also called Zoe Gilbert, said: ‘We’re absolutely thrilled to be hosting such a topical and accomplished novelist and short story writer at poet William’s childhood home.

 ‘The themes of her work tie in perfectly not only with William’s interest in the natural world, but also with our 2019 exhibitions, “This Land is Our Land” and “Under Northern Skies”, focusing on our relationship with the fragile and changing environment around us.’